+This year, I’m releasing an updated and improved version of that very first 20-day Christmas Bible Reading Plan entitled: Joy To The World.
+Although the plan may be different, my prayer is still the same: that we would be both mindful and deliberate in giving Jesus more of our time this December.
 It’s so easy to get caught up in the shopping, planning, and decorating that comes along with the Christmas season.
 No matter what we do, there just never seems to be enough time to finish everything that needs to get done.
-Unfortunately, spending time in God’s word is usually what gets pushed down (and sometimes completely off) on our to do lists.
+Unfortunately, spending time in God’s word is usually what gets pushed down (and sometimes entirely off) on our to-do lists.
 I’m guilty of this, and I’m sure many of you are too.
-However, when our main focus is on all the glittery decorations, beautiful gifts, and familiar songs, we can sometimes lose sight of what Christmas is truly all about.
-It’s only when our eyes are fixed on God and in His Word, that we are able to truly celebrate the reason for the season.
+However, when all our focus is on the glittery decorations, beautiful gifts, and familiar songs, we can sometimes lose sight of what Christmas is truly all about.
+It’s only when our eyes are fixed on God and in His Word that we can celebrate the true reason for the season.

 Preparing The Way (Days 1-5)

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.”
 John 1:1-2